-According to Pathnostics, viruses are identified in around 20% of the UTI samples they receive.
-At this stage, the clinical significance of these viruses is not completely understood.
+Although viruses are identified in a portion of UTI samples, at this stage, the clinical significance of these viruses is not completely understood.
 It may be the case that a virus is a contributing or causative factor for UTI symptoms in some people.

-Some Sexually Transmitted Infections are known to cause UTI-like symptoms, so it’s often a good idea to rule this possibility out.
-Pathnostics offers add-on tests for this purpose:
+Some Sexually Transmitted Infections (STIs) are known to cause UTI-like symptoms, so it’s often a good idea to rule this possibility out.
+Commonly tested UTIs include: